Abibubble/milestone2-harry-potter-quiz/README.md

 ---
 ## User Experience (UX)
 ### Initial Discussion
-My initial requirements for this project was to create a fun, interactive quiz that
+My initial requirements for this project was to create a fun, interactive quiz that could be enjoyed by anyone.

 The target demographic is incredibly mixed, as Harry Potter is enjoyed by people of all ages and genders.

 The main features that I wanted to include are:
-* Interactive quiz elements
+* Interactive quiz elements.
-* A score counter (for correct and incorrect answers)
+* A score counter for correct answers.
-* Choose your house, the questions correlate to which house is chosen
+* A progress bar so that the user can see how far through the quiz they are.
-* Background music that can be toggled on and off
+* Choose your house, the questions correlate to which house is chosen.
-* Settings page for music
+* Background music that can be toggled on and off, which changes depending on which page you're on.
-* Sound effects for choosing a house, which also can be toggled on or off
+* A timer that ends the quiz if the time runs out.

 ### User Stories
 #### Client Goals